 The Asian legs of the ATP and WTA Tours kick off in earnest in Beijing, with the China Open seeing the return of some of the biggest names in the world of tennis.
-It’s time to check out the top China Open betting tips and odds.
+It’s time to check out the top China Open betting tips, predictions and odds.

 The China Open has been a prominent event on the calendar since its inception in 2004.
 Initially, the event was held in a back to back format with the women’s competition taking place the week before the men’s.
 However, since 2008 the event has been merged.
 This gives fans the opportunity to see the world’s best in both the male and female game.
 The event also made history in 2006 as it was the first competition outside of the USA to introduce the Hawk-Eye system that is such an integral part of world tennis today.